panaresium/ResourceBookingSystem/README.md

 These filters can be combined.
 Only resources with `status='published'` are returned.

+## Bulk User Management

+Administrators can manage users in bulk from the **User Management** page.
+The interface provides buttons to export the current users to a JSON file and to import updates from a JSON file.
+You can also select multiple users and delete them in a single action.

+The backing API endpoints are:

+- `POST /api/admin/users/import` – create or update users from JSON data
+- `GET /api/admin/users/export` – download all users and roles as JSON
+- `DELETE /api/admin/users/bulk` – remove several users at once

+Exported JSON contains an array of users with their assigned roles.
+The import endpoint accepts the same structure, allowing you to add new users or update existing ones by ID.

 ## Deploying to Azure Web App

 This project includes a GitHub Actions workflow that can publish the application to Azure Web App.
 Configure these secrets in your repository settings: